davybrion/companysite-dotnet/content/blog/2010-09-using-ruby-classes-in-c-with-ironruby.md

 The fact that using these methods as if they are properties in C# is a nice touch, though it only works for accessor methods which were defined with the attr_reader, attr_accessor and attr_writer methods in your Ruby classes.
 If you defined your own accessor methods, you will have to use parentheses when you call them in C#.

-The other thing that i find pretty cool about that piece of code is that you can use the foreach statement to loop through the return value of the order.items method, which is a <em>Ruby array</em>.
+The other thing that I find pretty cool about that piece of code is that you can use the foreach statement to loop through the return value of the order.items method, which is a <em>Ruby array</em>.
 Not sure whether IronRuby implicitly wraps Ruby arrays as IEnumerables or if it does that with all Ruby types which mix in the Enumerable module, but whatever it is, it's cool.

 All in all, it's pretty nice that we can easily create and use these instances of classes that we defined in Ruby.
-But i'm a big fan of sticking to the accepted naming guidelines for each language.
+But I'm a big fan of sticking to the accepted naming guidelines for each language.
 In Ruby, each method is lowercased and optionally uses underscores instead of the capitalized pascal cased method names that we typically use in C#.
 And when you use CLR types in Ruby code that is running in IronRuby, you can indeed stick to Ruby's naming conventions and IronRuby will automatically 'translate' method calls like write_line to WriteLine.
 It would be cool if, for instance, we could do order.AddItem in the example above and that it would just be 'translated' to order.add_item.
 And of course, if we could use capitalized versions of the accessor methods then it would look like pretty typical .NET code apart from the call to the @new method.

 With Ruby code, pretty much everything is possible so it shouldn't be a surprise that we can easily 'fix' the naming convention issue.
-Keep in mind though that the approach i'm going to show is quite crude, and there most likely is a better way that i haven't thought of yet.
+Keep in mind though that the approach I'm going to show is quite crude, and there most likely is a better way that I haven't thought of yet.
 I just added the following code at the bottom of the bootstrap.rb file:

 <script src="https://gist.github.com/3728350.js?file=s1.rb"></script>